tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 ## SR IGP Segments for FA

-Extensions have been defined to  ISIS
-{{!I-D.ietf-isis-segment-routing-extensions}} and OSPF
-{{!I-D.ietf-ospf-segment-routing-extensions}} in order to advertise the the Adjacency-SID associated with a specific IGP adjacency.
+Extensions have been defined to ISIS {{!RFC8667}} and OSPF {{!RFC8665}} in order to advertise the the Adjacency-SID associated with a specific IGP adjacency.
 The same extensions apply to adjacencies over FA link.
 A node can bind an Adj-SID to an FA data-link.
 The Adj-SID dictates the forwarding of packets through the specific FA link or FA link(s) identified by the Adj-SID, regardless of its IGP/SPF cost.